We caught up with Chef patron of Tredwells in Covent Garden to talk about her foodie influencers, healthy kitchen staples and her most memorable meal.

 Chantelle is originally from New Zealand, where she began a career in law.
 After being discovered through the Gordon Ramsay Scholarship competition, she was offered a job at Savoy Grill.
-In 2004 she became group operations director for Marcus Wareing Restaurants and this year became chef patron of Tredwells in Covent Garden, London.
+In 2004 she became group operations director for Marcus Wareing Restaurants and became chef patron of Tredwells in Covent Garden, London in 2017.

 Which healthy foods do you always have in your kitchen?

 I have the same healthy breakfast smoothie every morning: cucumber, spinach, hemp seed oil, kiwi and cashew nuts.

 Aquafaba, which is the water from the chickpeas in a tin.
 You can actually use it instead of eggs, so it’s suitable for vegans.